 How Long Do I Need to Wait for a Nondisclosure?

 There are a few different waiting periods for a DWI nondisclosure.
 Which applies to you depends on whether you were placed on community supervision and whether you had to comply with an interlock (ignition interlock device) for at least 6 months.
 If you were required as a condition of probation to have interlock for at least 6 months and you successfully complied with this condition, then you can apply for a nondisclosure 2 years following the completion of your probation.
 If you were not placed on community supervision, but the court ordered you to comply with an interlock requirement for at least 6 months, and you successfully did so, then the waiting period is 3 years.
 If the court did not require interlock for at least 6 months as a condition, and you were either placed on community supervision or served a sentence, then you must wait 5 years to petition the court for a nondisclosure.

 It is also important to note that if your DWI involved a car accident, then your petition will be denied if the prosecutor presents such evidence to the Court.
-Texas Government Code Section 411.0736 states: “A court may not issue an order of nondisclosure of criminal history record information under this section if the attorney representing the state presents evidence sufficient to the court demonstrating that the commission of the offense for which the order is sought resulted in a motor vehicle accident involving another person, including a passenger in a motor vehicle operated by the person seeking the order of nondisclosure.”
+Texas Government Code Section 411.0736 states: “A court may not issue an order of nondisclosure of criminal history record information under this section if the Family law attorney in Fort Worth representing the state presents evidence sufficient to the court demonstrating that the commission of the offense for which the order is sought resulted in a motor vehicle accident involving another person, including a passenger in a motor vehicle operated by the person seeking the order of nondisclosure.”